BRINGING YOUR DESIGN TO LIGHT

 YOUR INFINITE SELF

-Your Infinite Self is your Higher Self, your Super Wise Self that sends aspects of Itself out into the dimensional world in order to have a new way of experiencing Who It Is.
+Your Infinite Self is your Higher Self, your Super Wise Self, which sends aspects of itself out into the dimensional world to experience a new way of being.

 HOW TO CONNECT TO YOUR CALLING